 Circular economy – saving money and material

-Having participated in our 2017 circular economy workshops, and understanding our ambition to drive circular economy solutions, Whitecroft Lighting agreed to take three of the original fittings from CPA back to their manufacturing warehouse and explore the opportunities for reuse.
+Having participated in our 2017 circular economy workshops in partnership with the Supply Chain Sustainability School, and understanding our ambition to drive circular economy solutions, Whitecroft Lighting agreed to take three of the original fittings from CPA back to their manufacturing warehouse and explore the opportunities for reuse.
 Our installation partner, Gibson and Ryan, also took time to do some on-site investigations into possible installation options.

 Our partners worked collaboratively and came up with a variety of solutions: